Find a Local Christmas Card Photographer for a Professional Holiday Photoshoot

 We asked our professional Christmas Card photographers for their favorite tips and creative holiday card photo ideas.
 Whether it’s ideas for Christmas Card poses, how to dress a large family, or even how to keep kids from going rogue and give a genuine smile, these insights from family photographers will have everyone looking their best.

 If you are interested in hiring a professional Christmas card photographer in your area, make sure to check out all our packages and prices below.

-- 1 Choose Your Holiday Card Photography Setting
+- 1 Choose Your Christmas Card Photoshoot Setting

-- 6 How to Arrange People in Christmas Card Photos
+- 3 How to Arrange People in a Christmas Card Photoshoot

 What setting do you envision for your holiday card photo ideas?
 Is it in a studio with tons of props, from the comfort of your home, in a nearby park, or while you are on a family vacation?
 Having the backdrop in mind will help you style everyone and hire a Christmas Card photographer.

 Some families need to be posed, but if you want to capture the heart of what makes your family YOUR family, hire a Christmas Card photographer to capture some candid family moments.
 Dance, play, laugh, kiss – have F-U-N!
 You can then arrange the photos in a collage on your family Christmas card and enjoy the photos for years to come.